 Source Note: The image is generated by AI, and the image is authorized by Midjourney

 However, this seemingly perfect "five-step strategy" has been questioned by many people, including Musk.
-They believe that OpenAI's roadmap is vague in naming and definition, and the five-level hierarchy is "logically confusing."
-Some even think that this may just be a pie in the sky for investors, an empty marketing trick.
+They believe that OpenAI's roadmap is ambiguous in its naming and definition, and that the hierarchy of the five levels is "logically confusing".
+Some people even think that this may just be a pie drawn by OpenAI for investors, which is an empty marketing tool.

-Some criticisms have focused on OpenAI's definition of "superintelligence."
-The concept of artificial superintelligence (ASI) is controversial and lacks a clear and widely accepted definition.
-Defining a certain level as ASI could lead to misunderstandings and unrealistic expectations or concerns about the capabilities and potential impacts of AI.
+Some criticism has centered on OpenAI's definition of "superintelligence".
+The concept of Super Artificial Intelligence (ASI) is inherently controversial and lacks a clear and widely accepted definition.
+Simply defining a level as an ASI can lead to misunderstandings and unrealistic expectations or concerns about the capabilities and potential impact of AI.

 In addition to the confusion in concepts and definitions, the rationality of this five-level order has also been questioned.
 Some people point out that this order is unreasonable according to the development level of human capabilities.
 For example, some independently operated agents are already performing L3-level tasks, while some people with doctoral degrees may not be able to complete L2-level tasks.
 This makes people wonder: Is this five-level order really tenable?